Frequently Asked Questions (for applicants)

 The final Bachelor's certificate is needed by 1st April the year after enrolment.

 Students who have completed a Bachelor's degree outside of Germany have to apply through www.uni-assist.de.
-The application period runs from 1st May - 15th July at uni-assist.
-You are strongly advised to submit your documents early, by 15th June.
+The application period runs from 1st May - 31st May for non-EU students and 1st May - 15 July for EU students.
+EU students are strongly advised to submit their documents early, by 15th June.

 Those who have previously studied in Germany can apply directly to the university.
 The application period runs from 1st June - 15th July at the university.